astoeckel/avr32dd20_meson_toolchain_and_pcb/README.md

 # AVR32DD20 Meson Toolchain and Breadboard Adapter PCB

+> **Note**
+> While I hope that this repository may turn out useful, please be aware that it was mainly created as a reference for myself.

 > **Warning**
-> While I hope that this repository may turn out helpful for someone else, please be aware that it was mainly created as a reference for myself.
-> Note that I'm not an electrical engineer; please use the PCB design with utmost caution.
+> I'm not an electrical engineer; please use the PCB design with utmost caution.

 **[Meson-based](https://mesonbuild.com/) toolchain for the [Microchip AVR32DD20 MCU](https://www.microchip.com/en-us/product/AVR32DD20